 An interactive exhibit at the WNDR Museum in Chicago was designed to create immersive environments in which visitors could take selfies and share them on social media.

-The addition of physical interactions between spectators and artwork adds additional layers of engagement to the visitor experience, but also adds complexity to the work’s design and fabrication.
+The addition of physical interactions between spectators and artwork adds additional layers of engagement to the visitor experience, and complexity to the work’s design and fabrication.

 Best Practices for Designing and Fabricating an Interactive Art Installation